50 Places to Find a Monarch Chrysalis + Helpful Ideas to give Caterpillars more Places to Pupate

 for those on the gulf and east coasts!

 22. Window Frame/ Door Frame

-Protect your precious garden plants from those pesky critters while giving monarchs a place to hang out!
+Protect your precious garden plants from those pesky pets and curious critters while giving monarchs a place to hang out!

 One community member reported seeing dozens of Monarch chrysalides hanging like little Christmas ornaments from between the fence wire spaces.